How to be Mindful

 How we can help

 A Benenden membership offers a range of mental health services for members suffering with anxiety and depression and other mental health concerns.
 Our 24/7 Mental Health Helpline is available for our members to call 24 hours a day 7 days a week.
-We also have services which provide funding if you are referred by your GP to a counsellor, Psychologist or Psychiatrist when the NHS delay is expected to be lengthy.
 Learn more about a Benenden membership today.